 Request Free Information or a Complimentary Hair & Scalp Analysis

 PAI Medical Group of Indiana (www.WeGrowHairIndy.com) offers free and private consultations for men and women experiencing all degrees of hair loss, balding, and thinning.
 Virtual consultations are also offered, which can be done remotely over a computer and telephone.
-During your consultation, you will learn more about PAI Medical Group’s proven hair restoration solutions available: ARTAS Robotic FUE hair transplant procedure, Multi-Unit Hair Grafting™ hair transplantation, Platelet Rich Plasma (PRP), FDA approved Laser Hair Therapy and Micro-Pigmentation.
+During your consultation, you will learn more about PAI Medical Group’s proven hair restoration solutions available: ARTAS Robotic FUE hair transplant procedure, Multi-Unit Hair Grafting™ hair transplantation, Enhanced Plasma Therapy, FDA approved Laser Hair Therapy and Micro-Pigmentation.

 Please call 317.522.2995 or enter your email to request a consultation online.